What You Can Do

 - Re-use your Dining travel mug instead of using paper cups or glasses.

-- Utilize the dining halls for meals rather than getting take out that utilizes paper and to go containers that will be thrown away.
+- Utilize the dining halls for sit down meals rather than getting take out that utilizes paper and to go containers that will be thrown away.

 - When you do have disposable items avoid throwing them in the trash.
 Instead, use a recycling bin for plastic, paper and cardboard items.